benthedeveloper/angular-brewhelper/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.

+## For the demos
+Fetch all the branches, then checkout branch 01-start-my-brews-component for the start of the demos.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.